 A more detailed report is in the reps bulletin.

 NI news and advice

 We have revised, and reissued, our NEU industrial action advice for the 2019/2020 academic year which comprises:

 - Industrial action guidance for 2019/2020;

 - Specific guidance on non co-operation with inspections and the inspectorate; and

 - Specific guidance on non co-operation with end of key stage assessment .

 You will note that the guidance on school inspections, and the ETI inspectorate, has changed in response to potential and anticipated revised guidance being issued to inspectors (essentially in anticipation of a more invasive form of inspection during industrial action).

-NI CPD opportunities and training courses for 2019-20
+NI CPD and training opportunities

 CPD can take place in several different ways; attending courses, reading a relevant book or watching a colleague perform within their role are some examples of how you can access CPD in your workplace and with your union.
 The professional development programme reflects the diverse and inclusive nature of NEU’s membership, and courses have been designed for members in every sector and role.